-- Survey investors on their desired risk premiums and use the average premium from these surveys. - Assume that the actual premium delivered over long time periods is equal to the expected premium - i.e., use historical data - Estimate the implied premium in today's asset prices.
+- Survey Premiums: Survey investors on their desired risk premiums and use the average premium from these surveys. - 2.
+Historical Premiums: Assume that the actual premium delivered over long time periods is equal to the expected premium i.e., use historical data. - Implied Premiums: Estimate a forward-looking premium, based upon today's asset prices.